mfkiwl/rk-open-docs/Dept3/Linux/Socs/RK3399/Rockchip_RK3399_Linux_SDK_Release/Rockchip_RK3399_Linux4.19_SDK_Release_V1.0.0_20210520_EN.md

 ##### Buildroot Cross Compilation

 If you need to build a single module or a third-party application, you need to setup the cross compilation environment.
-Says RK3568 EVB, Cross compilation tool is located in “buildroot/output/rockchip_rk3568/host/usr” directory.
+Cross compilation tool is located in “buildroot/output/rockchip_rk3399_4.19/host/usr” directory.
 You need to set bin/ directory of tools and aarch64-buildroot-linux-gnu/bin/ directory to environment variables, and execute auto-configuration environment variable script in the top-level directory (only valid for current console):

 ```shell
 source envsetup.sh